 A successful knowledge test shows that you understand the fundamentals of operating a DZ class vehicle.
 You can take the test at any DriveTest centre, no appointment necessary.
 Commercial tests are available on paper in 8 different languages including English, French, Hindi and Tamil.
 In addition to the paper test, a computerized version is available in both English and French.

 Knowledge test are un-timed but generally take between 20-30 minutes.
 There are three sections of multiple choice questions based on the material covered in the handbooks.
-The examiner will mark your test when you are complete and you must finish the test with a score of 80% or higher to proceed.
+The examiner will mark your test when you are complete.
+You must finish the test with a score of 80% or higher to proceed.
 If you fail the test you must pay the fee a second time and try the test again.

 Experience Behind The Wheel

 Another way to gain experience is to attend a trucking school.
-Schools provide more in depth instruction into the operation of the vehicle and offer a safe method for learning the ropes.
+Schools provide more in depth instruction into the operation of the vehicle and offer a safe method for learning.

 Book and pass your road test